xbryanc/lifelog/README.md

 Now you can access at localhost:5000

-NOTE: proxies to url's besides root will have to be adjusted through webpack.config.js
+NOTE: proxies to url's besides root will have to be adjusted through webpack.config.js after being added to server/app.js

 DEPLOYING: